NilofurNisha/Scala-Spark/README.md

 ### Scala-Spark
-# This project includes all use cases done in Spark using scala
+# This project includes usecases done in Spark using scala